DjangoGirls/tutorial/django_start_project/README.md

 Let's make some changes in `mysite/settings.py`.

 It would be nice to have the correct time on our website.
+Go to http://en.wikipedia.org/wiki/List_of_tz_database_time_zones and copy your relevant TZ. (eg. `Europe/Berlin` )

-You should find lines that contain `USE_TZ` and `TIME_ZONE` and modify them to look like this:
+You should find lines that contain `USE_TZ` and `TIME_ZONE` and modify them to look like this, substituting `Europe/Berlin` with your relevant timezone:

     USE_TZ = False
     TIME_ZONE = 'Europe/Berlin'